Aliases for SNAPIN Gene

 GeneCards Summary for SNAPIN Gene

-SNAPIN (SNAP-Associated Protein) is a Protein Coding gene.
-Diseases associated with SNAPIN include tricuspid valve stenosis and hermansky-pudlak syndrome.
+SNAPIN (SNAP Associated Protein) is a Protein Coding gene.
+Diseases associated with SNAPIN include Tricuspid Valve Stenosis.
 Among its related pathways are Vesicle-mediated transport and Clathrin derived vesicle budding.
 GO annotations related to this gene include SNARE binding.

 UniProtKB/Swiss-Prot for SNAPIN Gene

 Component of the BLOC-1 complex, a complex that is required for normal biogenesis of lysosome-related organelles (LRO), such as platelet dense granules and melanosomes.
 In concert with the AP-3 complex, the BLOC-1 complex is required to target membrane protein cargos into vesicles assembled at cell bodies for delivery into neurites and nerve terminals.
 The BLOC-1 complex, in association with SNARE proteins, is also proposed to be involved in neurite extension.
 Plays a role in intracellular vesicle trafficking and synaptic vesicle recycling.
 May modulate a step between vesicle priming, fusion and calcium-dependent neurotransmitter release through its ability to potentiate the interaction of synaptotagmin with the SNAREs and the plasma-membrane-associated protein SNAP25.
 Its phosphorylation state influences exocytotic protein interactions and may regulate synaptic vesicle exocytosis.
 May also have a role in the mechanisms of SNARE-mediated membrane fusion in non-neuronal cells (PubMed:17182842, PubMed:18167355).
 As part of the BORC complex may play a role in lysosomes movement and localization at the cell periphery.
 Associated with the cytosolic face of lysosomes, the BORC complex may recruit ARL8B and couple lysosomes to microtubule plus-end-directed kinesin motor (PubMed:25898167).